SAP/spartacus-docs/_pages/dev/outlets.md

 ## Component-Driven Outlets

 While the usage of `ng-template` is convenient, it is limited when no `TemplateRef` is available.
-Also, there may be scenarios where you wish to add a component dynamically, outside the UI, using typescript.
+Also, there may be scenarios where you wish to add a component dynamically, outside the UI, using TypeScript.

 Instead of using a template, you can provide a component to the outlet service by using the `provideOutlet` provider.

-The following will insert the `CustomHeaderComponent` in the `header` slot:
+In the following example, the `CustomHeaderComponent` is inserted in the `header` slot:

 ```typescript
 providers: [